SafeExamBrowser/seb-server-setup/docs/configuration.rst

 Reverse Proxy Configuration
 ---------------------------

 Docker internal SEB Server setup uses a nginx reverse proxy for communication with the host and the Internet.
-The configuration is places in the app.conf file and will be loaded by nginx on startup of the container.
+The configuration is placed in the app.conf file and will be loaded by nginx on startup of the container.
 The configuration usually has all the pre-settings needed for working correctly within the specific setup context.
 If there is the need to have a different configuration for the nginx reverse proxy we refer to the `nginx configuration documentation <http://nginx.org/en/docs/>`_